sagemath/sage/src/doc/en/developer/packaging.rst

 ``spkg-check`` is the same as ``spkg-build`` and ``spkg-install``.
 It is run after building and installing if the ``SAGE_CHECK`` environment variable is set, see the Sage installation guide.
-Ideally, upstream has some sort of tests suite that can be run with the standard ``make check`` target.
+Ideally, upstream has some sort of test suite that can be run with the standard ``make check`` target.
 In that case, the ``spkg-check.in`` script template would simply contain: